 A Streamliner is a motorcycle designed so that it is not possible to see the complete rider in the normal riding position from either side or above.
 Wheelbase is unlimited and shall make a single track.
-Power shall be transmitted through the rear wheel only.
+Power shall be transmitted only through the wheels of the motorcycle.